-Sexual Assault By Touching (13 or over)
+Sexual Assault By Touching (under 13)

 If you accused of sexual assault by touching of a child under the age of 13, the Prosecution need to prove: